Akshay-Hegde/translation/README.md

 # Translation

-HTML to JSON and translated JSON to HTML
+Handles the zip bundles and converts HTML to JSON and then translated JSON back to HTML

 ### Installation